 5. woom’s beginner bikes have simple and effective safety features

-While all woom bikes have powerful dual hand brakes with kid-sized brake levers, the woom 2 and 3 have an added safety feature – a green braking lever on the right hand.
-The green lever is located on the right brake lever to help kids remember to always brake with the right brake (or rear brake) first.
+While all woom bikes have powerful dual hand brakes with kid-sized brake levers, the woom 1 Plus, 2, and 3 have an added safety feature – a green braking lever on the right hand.
+The green lever is located on the right side to help kids remember to always brake with the right brake (or rear brake) first.

 Another great safety feature of the woom 2 and 3 is its fully enclosed chain guard.
 The guard’s primary purpose is to keep pants from getting caught in the chain.
 An added benefit is that the chain guard keeps grease away from pants and curious fingers, and also keeps dust and grime out of the chain and chainrings to help keep them clean and prolong their life.

 Another impressive feature of woom bikes is their Upcycle Program.
-By purchasing a one time $59 membership, you’ll be entitled to trade in your outgrown woom and recieve a credit of 40% of your original purchase price towards the purchase of a new woom bike.
+By purchasing a one-time $59 membership, you’ll be entitled to trade in your outgrown woom and receive a credit of 40% of your original purchase price towards the purchase of a new woom.
 The program has no limits to the number of bikes you can trade in, but the bikes need to be in “good” condition upon return.